 Building a Home Theater Projector System set-up in your house can be a very daunting experience.
 But with some simple tips, anyone can do it with minimal cost of only a few thousand dollars nowadays.
-Do some research for the correct set-up for your room before purchasing equipment.
+Do some research on the correct set-up for your room before purchasing equipment.

 The main components of my Home Theatre Projector System are as follows